fma2/pcp-intro-web-development-2016/assignments/project2.md

 ##Part 2 - Make it responsive

-- Improve your website by making it responsive.
-Use flexible layouts/grid-based design), media queries, or flexible images.
+Improve your website by making it responsive.
+What is responsive design?
+Building a website to provide the optimal viewing experience across a wide range of devices (desktops, tablets, mobile phones).
+It involves a combination of flexible grids, flexible images and media queries.

+Use flexible layouts/grid-based design, media queries, or flexible images to make your website responsive.

 In evaluating your work, I will be checking for:

-- Responsiveness: Is there at least one aspect of the page that  provides for an optimal viewing experience across a wide range of devices (desktops, tablets, mobile phones)?
+- Responsiveness: Is there at least **one** aspect of the page that  provides for an optimal viewing experience across a wide range of devices (desktops, tablets, mobile phones)?

 ##Submission